WireLESS camera setup instruction

 Note: All of our current Boly/Scoutguard wireless camera models require a separately purchased SIM card to communicate with the cellular networks – Our cameras utilize the GSM spectrum frequencies, which is a cellular-industry standard and available worldwide.
-All of our current cameras operate on 3G (3rd generation) networks, with future models using 4G (4th generation) and 4G LTE networks.
+All of our current cameras operate on 3G (3rd generation) networks, and models using 4G (4th generation) and 4G LTE networks.
+For AT&T and T-mobile 4G LTE DIRECT service, please make sure your SIM card is activated with data feature for using wireless functions of the cameras.

 - Any SIM card you place in our cameras requires that the SIM card be provisioned with SMS and MMS activated, similar to services activated on a cell phone.
 Area coverage, text messages and data rates and limitations will vary from service provider to provider and may affect the effectiveness of the camera’s wireless capabilities.
 Current cellular providers offer strictly data plans for tablets and other handheld devices – These types of plans will NOT work with our cameras as the necessary services (Text messages [SMS] and Video/picture messaging [MMS]) are NOT included or available in these plans.